jacobrobertsBSc/AGG_paradox/Figure_2B/README.md

 - `1241934tables1.csv`
   > Input dataset from Goodman et al. (2013), containing Prot.FCC, Trans.FCC and Trans expression metrics.
+  > This can be sourced from the supplementary resourcs at https://www.science.org/doi/10.1126/science.1241934#supplementary-materials

 - `TransFCC_Log_odds.py`
   > Python script used to calculate the log odds ratios and standard errors from the Goodman Trans.FCC dataset.